 An externship performing daily pharmacy technician tasks consisting of 160 hours (including a minimum of 20-25 hours per week during externship placement) at local area pharmacies is required to complete this class.

-Externship eligibility is in part dependent upon a criminal background check and drug testing.
+If feasible, students may complete up to 40 hours per week during externship placement.
+Externship eligibility is in part dependent upon a criminal background check and drug testing in addition to passing the final comprehensive exam at a minimum of 75%.
 Students with criminal records should check with the Maryland Board of Pharmacy and/or the PCTB to determine eligibility for certification at PTCB.org.

 - Howard County General Hospital

 - Saint Agnes